LukeyBit/Project-CV/.github/PULL_REQUEST_TEMPLATE.md

 ## Screenshots

-If applicable, include screenshots of the bug fix.
+If applicable, include screenshots of the bug fix or feature.

 ## Checklist